-If you’re trying to master PPC, you need a solid understanding of Quality Score.
+If you’re trying to master PPC, especially Google Ads, you need a solid understanding of Quality Score.
 That’s because your Quality Scores have enormous influence over the cost and effectiveness of your paid search campaigns.
 Just as your credit score can affect whether or not you qualify for a loan and how high your interest rate is, Google Quality Score affects how your PPC ads perform and how much you pay for each click.

 What is Quality Score?
 Quality Score is Google’s rating of the quality and relevance of both your keywords and PPC ads.
 It is used to determine your cost per click (CPC) and multiplied by your maximum bid to determine your ad rank in the ad auction process.
 Your Quality Score depends on multiple factors, including:

+These are the core Quality Score components.
 No one outside of Google knows exactly how much each factor “weighs” in the Quality Score algorithm, but we do know that click-through rate is the most important component.
 When more people who see your ad click it, that’s a strong indication to Google that your ads are relevant and helpful to users.
 Accordingly, Google rewards you with:

 Luckily, strong Quality Scores lower both your cost per click and your cost per conversion.

-As you can see, Quality Score is primarily a measure of relevance, and improving keyword Quality Score is a matter of structuring your PPC campaigns into small, well-organized, tightly knit groups of keywords.
+As you can see, Quality Score is primarily a measure of relevance, and improving keyword Quality Score is a matter of structuring your PPC campaigns into small, well-organized, tightly-knit groups of keywords.
 Better keyword research and organization will also naturally improve the quality and specificity of your ads and website content, allowing you to target the exact audience most likely to be searching for your offerings.

 Want to learn more about how Quality Score works and how to increase your ratings?
 Check out the following resources: